Cacaxtla: History

-Cacaxtla was the capital of region inhabited by the Olmeca-Xicalanca people.
+Cacaxtla was the capital of a region inhabited by the Olmeca-Xicallanca people.
 The origins of the Olmeca-Xicalanca are not known with certainty, but they are assumed to come from the Gulf coast region, and were perhaps Maya settlers who arrived in this part of central Mexico around 400 CE.

 The term "Olmeca-Xicalanca" was first mentioned by Tlaxcalan historian Diego Muñoz Camargo at the end of the 16th century.
-This historian described Cacaxtla as the principal settlement of the “Olmeca”, although what we today refer to as the Olmec culture ended ~400 BCE, that is, almost 800 years earlier.
+This historian described Cacaxtla as the principal settlement of the "Olmeca", although what we today refer to as the Olmec culture ended ~400 BCE, that is, almost 800 years earlier.

 After the fall of the nearby city Cholula (c.
 650 – 750) — in which the Cacaxtlecas might have been involved — Cacaxtla became the hegemonic power in this part of the Tlaxcala-Puebla valley.
 Warriors from Cacaxtla appear to have taken over Cholula for a time, but they were ultimately expelled by the Toltecs.
 Its ascendancy came to an end around 900 CE and, by 1000, the city had been abandoned.